ASLEEP AT THE WHEEL: COLLISION COURSE, CONSIDERED (1978): Sage and silly songs from sagebrush territories

 Ray Benson seems an unlikely character to have created the soulful Western Swing outfit Asleep at the Wheel, a band which took its lead from the sound of Bob Wills and His Texas Playboys as well as sweet Southern soul.

-By the time they moved to Austin, Texas – their natural home – they'd opened for Alice Cooper which seems as about as much a mis-matched for their sophisticated country swing as you can imagine.
+By the time they moved to Austin, Texas – their natural home – they'd opened for Alice Cooper which seems as about as much a mis-match for their sophisticated country swing as you can imagine.

 They've never enjoyed much success by way of chart hits or best-selling albums, but they have had critical acclaim in the least expected places.